 If you are changing jobs and moving to another pension scheme as a result, the level of your built-up pension per year determines what happens to your pension.
 Transferring your built-up pension from one pension provider to another is called pension transfer.
-If your built-up pension is € 613.52 per year or higher, you can decide yourself whether you wish to transfer your pension.
+If your built-up pension is \in 613.52 (2025) per year or higher, you can decide yourself whether you wish to transfer your pension.

 You arrange the pension transfer with your new pension administrator.
-Ensure that you obtain sufficient information in advance and consider carefully whether pension transfer is worthwhile for you.
+Ensure that you obtain sufficient information in advance.
 Whether pension transfer is a favourable option depends, for instance, on the financial situation of your current and your new pension administrator.